ckornher/PolyCodable/README.md

 ### Type Safety
 The `Codable` system introduced in Swift 4 is strongly typed -- it utilizes enums for coding keys, and generics, for example.
 The architecture of the **PolyCodable** package was chosen to fit with the `Codable` style, and add polymorphic support as seamlessly and safely as possible.

+> **Note: Classes Only** Polymorphism is normally associated with classes.
+It is possible to create other related entities with characteristics similar to polymorphic classes, but this package only supports polymorphic classes.
+Pure Swift classes and NSObject-based classes are supported.

 ## Alternatives
 A number of blog posts and other examples encode and/or decode polymorphic objects utilizing low-level features of the `Codable` APIs.
 Here is a good example: https://medium.com/tsengineering/swift-4-0-codable-decoding-subclasses-inherited-classes-heterogeneous-arrays-ee3e180eb556